jnovack/www.ozmonet.com/projects/elasticsearch.md

     ';

 This will ensure that both `speaker` and `play_name` are not analyzed by the built-in indexing analyzer and the string will remain as "King Henry" rather than "King" and "Henry".
+This is important when you start aggregating your fields (such as lines per speaker).

 Now we can import the data.